eedelosreyes2/eedelosreyes2/README.md

 ### Hi there 👋 I'm Elijah

 <!-- A Full Stack Engineer who enjoys crafting web applications displaying intuitive, user-friendly, and functional interfaces with attention to detail. -->
-A detail-oriented Full Stack Engineer with 4 years of experience developing and maintaining web applications using modern technologies such as Typescript, Next, and Prisma.
+A detail-oriented Frontend Engineer with 4 years of experience developing and maintaining web applications using modern technologies such as Typescript, Next, and Prisma.
 As a professional in startups and large companies, I've honed the skills necessary to efficiently deliver high-quality solutions that align with user and stakeholder needs.

 #### I am currently:
 - looking for Frontend Engineering opportunities 👀